massanoori/THRotator/doc/en/pages/usage.rst

 1. Measure times of setting viewport in playing state and non-playing state respectively, determine a value larger than that in non-playing state and smaller than or equal to that in playing state, and fill the threshold by that value.

+   * Please measure this value while challenging a spell card since it generally becomes fewer.

 2. Fill main screen position and size.
 3. Add rectangle transfers for the scores, health, and other HUD elements.